topcoderinc/pxPixi/README.md

 ```
 Currently, it only supports Arial and DejaVuSans.

+(4) Layers Lighting example lack of lighting effect, because PXScene does not support filter yet.

 ## Remarks
 (1) If you use the example in Heroku, you may need to wait several seconds for the resource downloading.